DIY holly and berry garland

-The trick to making these holly and berry garlands is in the paper choice.
+The trick to making a holly and berry garland is in the paper choice.
 I used seamless paper roll backdrops, which photographers use on sets.
 You can order yours from here.
 There are a ton of colors to choose from and it’s MUCH cheaper and efficient than buying other types of paper.

 I used two shades of red seamless paper in the same way.

-Step 3: Glue another strip around the first strip.
-Glue the two papers to eachother so they stick together.
+- Glue another strip around the first strip.
+Glue the two papers to each other so they stick together.

-Step 6: Glue these “berries” onto the the garlands in groups of 2s or 3s where the swag peaks.
+- Glue these “berries” onto the garlands in groups of 2s or 3s where the swag peaks.